abilian/abilian-core/docs/index.rst

 Welcome to Abilian Core's documentation.

-Abilian is a platform for enterprise social networking and other social applications.

-Abilian Core (the only publicly released package of the Abilian suite, so far), is the foundation of the Abilian platform.
+Abilian Core is an enterprise application development platform based on the `Flask micro-framework <http://flask.pocoo.org/>`_, the `SQLAlchemy ORM <http://www.sqlalchemy.org/>`_, good intentions and best practices (for some value of "best").

+The full documentation is available on http://docs.abilian.com/.

-It builds on powerful and well documented Python librairies, so this documentation will assume that a developer already has some knowledge of these librairies.
+It builds on powerful and well documented Python librairies, mainly:

-The main building blocks of Abilian Core are:

 - `Flask <http://flask.pocoo.org/>`_
 - `SQLAlchemy <http://www.sqlalchemy.org/>`_
 - `WTForms <http://wtforms.simplecodes.com/>`_

+This documentation will assume that a developer already has some knowledge of these librairies.

 Contents
 --------